da-correia/to-do-team/docs/SETUP.md

 # Setup Instructions

 Follow the steps below to set up and run the project.
-(Example)

 ---